-Parkinson’s drug Nuplazid death reports should alarm the FDA.
+Parkinson’s drug death reports should alarm the FDA.
 At a time when Congress and the FDA are besieged by Big Pharma lobbying money to fast track “miracle” drugs to market, the story of Nuplazid shows what can happen when government regulators lower the bar too fast.
-Nuplazid lawsuits may be on the horizon.
+A Nuplazid Lawsuit may be on the horizon.

 People who see their loved ones stricken with Parkinson’s disease can be driven to desperate measures.
 They can become easy targets for a drug maker’s promises.
 They might even be driven to try a drug that has not been proven safe or effective.

-While San Diego-based Acadia Pharmaceutical company defends its Parkinson’s drug (see below), red flags do seem to be flying around Nuplazid.
+While San Diego-based Acadia Pharmaceutical company defends its Parkinson’s drug (see below), many red flags appear to be flying around Nuplazid.

 Nuplazid Fast Tracked to Market

 Nuplazid’s safety review process was expedited by the FDA because Nuplazid had been designated as a “breakthrough therapy.”
 That meant Nuplazid demonstrated “substantial improvement” in patients with serious or life-threatening diseases compared to other treatments already on the legal drug market.
 Spurred by Big Pharma lobbying money, the U.S. Congress created the breakthrough designation in 2012 to speed the FDA’s approval process.
-Drug makers and their friends in government have long criticized the FDA for being too slow in new drug approvals, though the agency is now, and has been for a long while, the fastest of its kind in the world.
-The FDA has granted some 200 drugs this designation since 2012.
+Drug makers and their political friends in government have long criticized the FDA for being too slow in granting new drug approvals, though the agency is now, and has been for a long while, the fastest of its kind in the world.
+The FDA has granted some 200 drugs this new designation since 2012.

-To recommend approval, an advisory committee has to find a drug’s potential benefits outweigh its risks.
+To recommend approval, an advisory committee first has to find a drug’s potential benefits outweigh its risks.
 Remember that word “potential,” which can be stretched an awful long way.

-Because several people had said their loved ones had been helped by Nuplazid, some FDA officials concluded Nuplazid’s public health benefit was enough to merit the drug’s approval.
-But others said there was no way for them to know whether they were on Nuplazid or a placebo.
+Since several people had said that their loved ones had been helped by Nuplazid, some FDA officials concluded Nuplazid’s public health benefit was enough to merit the drug’s approval.
+But others in the test trials said there was no way for them to know whether they were on Nuplazid or a placebo.

 Dr. Paul Andreason, who led the FDA’s medical review, warned that patients taking Nuplazid during the company’s clinical trials suffered serious outcomes, including death, at more than double the rate of those taking the placebo.
 Dr. Andreason said the company’s limited testing had not convinced him Nuplazid’s benefits outweighed its risks.